maxsaber/Scripts/README.md

 # Scripts
-Directory for storing scripts and other text-based files.
+Git for storing scripts and other text-based files.

+MCPHS University - Max Saber